ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 with the following fields:

 tips-view-uri:
 :  URI to the requested TIPS view.
-The value of this field must have the following format:
+The value of this field MUST have the following format:

    ~~~
-       schema "://" tips-view-host "/" tips-view-path
+       scheme "://" tips-view-host "/" tips-view-path

        tips-view-host = host [ ":" port]
        tips-view-path = path
    ~~~

-   where schema must be "http" or "https" unless specified by a future extension, and host, port and path are as specified in Sections 3.2.2, 3.2.3, and 3.3 in {{RFC3986}}.
-The URI MUST be unique per client session and may be de-aliased by the server to refer to the actual location of the TIPS view which may be shared by other clients.
+   where scheme MUST be "http" or "https" unless specified by a future extension, and host, port and path are as specified in Sections 3.2.2, 3.2.3, and 3.3 in {{RFC3986}}.

-:  When creating the URI for the TIPS view, TIPS MUST NOT use other properties of an HTTP request, such as cookies or the client's IP address, to determine the TIPS view.
-Furthermore, TIPS MUST NOT reuse a URI for a different object in the same user session.
+   A server SHOULD NOT use properties that are not included in the request body to determine the URI of a TIPS view, such as cookies or the client's IP address.
+Furthermore, TIPS MUST NOT reuse a URI for a different TIPS view (different resources or different request bodies).

-:  It is expected that there is an internal mechanism to map a tips- view-uri to the TIPS view to be accessed.
-For example, TIPS may assign a unique, internal state id to each TIPS view instance.
-   However, the exact mechanism is left to the TIPS provider.

 tips-view-summary:
-:  Contains an updates-graph-summary and a heartbeat-interval.
+:  Contains an updates-graph-summary.

    The updates-graph-summary field contains the starting sequence number (start-seq) of the updates graph and the last sequence